We are very pleased to announce that the call for abstracts for the Fifth Global Symposium on Health Systems Research is now open!

 Symposium organizers aim to develop a program with a set of core principles (PDF) in mind.

 The draft program structure is available on the Symposium web site.
 There are over one hundred 90-minute concurrent sessions planned within the program.
 Approximately half of these concurrent sessions will be allocated to ‘organized sessions’ and the other half will be based on ‘individual abstracts’.
 Additionally, in advance of the main symposium program, there will be two days of satellite and skills-building sessions.
-More information about these sessions and how to apply will be available soon.
+Find out more information about these sessions and how to apply.

 Abstracts in English, French and Spanish will be accepted.
 Simultaneous translation into English, French and Spanish will be available for all plenary sessions; simultaneous translation into English, French and Spanish will be available for a limited number of concurrent sessions.
 Posters may be produced in English, French or Spanish.